 - 033x numbers (0330-0339) - Available for use by any business or organisation

 - 03xx migration (034X, 037X) – Exclusive for migration purposes (from an existing 08 number or range (084x and 087x)

 03 numbers become increasingly popular among UK business owners due to its lower cost of ownership, free inbound calls and nationwide coverage allowing people from any part of the country to dial at the cost of a local call.
 03 numbers also don’t have the negativity associated with 08xx premium numbers.
-In the past, some consumers were tricked by thinking they are dialling a free phone number, while in reality, they were dialling premium 084x or 087x number.
+In the past, some consumers were tricked by thinking they are dialing a free phone number, while in reality, they were dialing premium 084x or 087x number.

 Which Number is Right for Me?

 Finding the type of virtual number that is right for your business depends on the size of your business, the volume of inbound calls expected and your revenue.
 Because the inbound call rates of 03 are free for the account holder and the caller only pays the price of a local call, these numbers are a perfect fit for small to medium-sized enterprises that do not want to incur significant monthly telephone bills.
 However, since these numbers are not free to call, some customers may not call unless they are willing to bear the cost.